rcaldas-com/gmail-to-mongodb/README.md

 ----------
 * Set `LABEL` var with the label name to get emails from`
 * Set `FROM` var with the string to match "from" email header
+* The default connection URI is `mongodb://localhost/gmail`, set the env MONGO_URI to change